 In my spare time I try to keep my wife happy and my three children amused, while sneaking off to listen to Led Zeppelin or watch Manchester United.

-In this role I saw at first hand the positive difference that good information and knowledge could make to the lives of people affected by autism.
-I am consequently committed to the development of best practice based on the application of good accessible research.
+In this latter role I saw at first hand the positive difference that good information and knowledge, when properly applied could make to the lives of people affected by autism.
+I am consequently committed to the development of best practice based on the application of well-designed research.

 In my spare time I follow the fluctuating fortunes of Gloucestershire County Cricket Club and Aston Villa FC